 In actuality, it is to make ourselves feel better in the moment; to make us feel we are doing something when we feel so helpless.
 In fact, all we’re doing is exposing those in the trenches, actual warriors to our cause, to vicarious trauma.
-We are adding embers.
-We are burning them too hot and putting dogs in jeopardy.
+We are adding embers, burning them too hot, and putting dogs in jeopardy.

 We have to stop sending homing requests to people already in the field, especially those stating “Emergency, Death Row”, “Last Chance”, “Dog Dies Tomorrow” unless we, ourselves, are part of the operational, mobilized network to do something about it, not just tell someone.

 And we need to stop sharing our opinions if they are not heavily based in fact and accompanied by measurable action.